Monumental Brass Society

 January 2025

-Thomas Hawtrey was the last in a succession of men of the same forename and surname to live at Chequers in the parish of Ellesborough, Buckinghamshire.
-He was aged thirty or more at the inquisition post mortem following his father’s death in 1522, an age close to that of Henry VIII.
+Thomas Hawtrey was the last of a succession of men of the same name to live at Chequers in the parish of Ellesborough, Buckinghamshire.
+He was aged thirty or more at the Inquisition post mortem following his father’s death in 1522, an age close to that of Henry VIII.
 Perhaps it was this that kept him from suffering any serious consequences when he was one of a dozen men to rob the nest of a goshawk in a wood belonging to the king in Ellesborough in 1530, taking a number of fledglings.
-He and his accomplices were summoned to the Court of Star Chamber but nothing seems to have come of it even though those who came to Ellesborough to report on the incident were attacked and beaten.
+He and his accomplices were summoned to the Court of Star Chamber, but nothing seems to have come of it even though those who came to Ellesborough to report on the incident were attacked and beaten.

 • © Monumental Brass Society (MBS) 2025